Icy Strait Whale Adventures—a family tradition, a love for community and heritage

 Today, we are stronger than ever.
 Our vibrant community has experienced new growth resulting from the development of Icy Strait Point and the welcome visitation of the many cruise ship travelers like you.
 Icy Strait Whale Adventures is one of many locally-owned businesses developed from new opportunities created by Huna Totem’s vast investment in developing infrastructure to serve you.

 We have never forgotten who we are, or where we come from.
-The enduring spirit of perseverance, community building and the value, clan before self, lives on today—Icy Strait Whale Adventures, and the many locally-owned operators, are testament to that.
+The enduring spirit of perseverance, community building and the value, clan before self, lives on today—Icy Strait Whale Adventures, and the many locally-owned operators, are a testament to that.
 Together we present, and share with you, our home – where traditions live on, thrive and take us towards a bright future.
 Welcome.